Kevin Hallgren, PhD

 My research focuses on understanding how, when, and why people receiving treatment for substance use disorders experience clinical improvements.
-I am particularly interested in research that helps patients and clinicians measure, understand, and monitor treatment services and clinical outcomes over time.
+I am particularly interested in research that helps patients and clinicians measure, understand, and monitor their treatment progress over time.
 Broad areas of interest include:

-- Alcohol and drug use disorder treatment, including evaluations of behavioral interventions (e.g., motivational interviewing, cognitive behavioral therapy), mechanisms of behavioral change, social and environmental determinants of change, and therapist effects.
+- Alcohol and drug use disorder treatment, including the effectiveness of behavioral interventions (e.g., motivational interviewing, cognitive behavioral therapy), mechanisms of behavioral change, and social and environmental determinants of change.

-- Technology to support behavioral change, including patient- and clinician-facing tools that support clinical decision-making, treatment adherence, and treatment progress monitoring for substance use and mental health problems.
+- Technology to support behavioral change, including patient- and clinician-facing tools that support clinical decision-making, treatment adherence, and treatment progress monitoring.

-- Applied statistical analysis, including methods for analyzing longitudinal data, clinical trials data, multilevel data, missing data, psychometric analysis, mediation, moderation, and data visualization.
+- Applied statistical analysis, including methods for analyzing longitudinal data, clinical trials data, multilevel data, missing data, psychometric analysis, and data visualization.

-I am a licensed clinical psychologist practicing at Harborview Medical Center’s Madison Clinic (HIV primary care) and Mental Health and Addiction Services clinic.
+I am a licensed clinical psychologist in Washington state.
 My clinical interests include psychotherapy for alcohol and drug use, depression, suicidality, anxiety, LGBTQ issues, and coping with chronic medical conditions including HIV.
 My clinical approaches draw on motivational interviewing, acceptance and commitment therapy, and cognitive-behavioral therapy.

 Hallgren KA, Wilson AD, Witkiewitz K (2018).
 Advancing analytic approaches to address key questions in mechanisms of behavior change research.
 Journal of Studies on Alcohol and Drugs, 79(2), 182-189.